 Does the facility have a manual for trauma guidelines and protocols?
 (Yes/No)

-a.If 'Yes', have a copy available at the time of the site visit.
+If 'Yes', have a copy available at the time of the site visit.

-b.How many and how are they developed?
+How many and how are they developed?

 Has the trauma program instituted any trauma guidelines and protocols since the last review?
 (Yes/No)